Length: ~10 km (6.2 miles)

 The ecosystem of the hike is maquis shrubland or in Italian: macchia mediterranea.
 We saw Arbutus unedo [Ericaceae], Cistus spp.
 [Cistaceae], Euphorbia dendroides [Euphorbiaceae], Juniperus spp., Pistacia lentiscus [Anacardiaceae], and Rosmarinus officinalis [Lamiaceae] to name just a few.
-A few particular things that caught our eye:
+Other plants that caught our eye:

 - Arisarum vulgare [Araceae] – These were quite prolific along trail 307, and in bloom.

 - Arum pictum [Araceae] – Unfortunately, we saw just leaves.

 - Geastrum fimbriatum [Geastraceae] – A peculiar star-shaped fungus we spotted.

 - Asphodelus spp.
 [Liliaceae] – At least that's what all these leaves look at.
 Now blooms to verify.

 Some plant resources that were useful to us when researching plants we saw on this hike: